-Is LinkedIn still relevant in 2022?
+Is LinkedIn still relevant?
 Shall I delete LinkedIn account?
 These are questions that we often get to hear.
 LinkedIn has continued to be relevant in its own right in becoming a more globalized social network for professionals, so it is a good idea to rethink your decision to close LinkedIn account.

 While LinkedIn is an excellent platform for professionals, it doesn’t yield effective results for every individual.
 If you are in the same boat, you might wonder how to delete LinkedIn account.